freedomofpress/securedrop/docs/install.md

     * Recommended size: `500px x 450px`
     * Recommended format: PNG

-### Prepare to install SecureDrop
+### Install SecureDrop

-Next, you will have to change into the ansible-base directory in the SecureDrop repo that you cloned earlier:
+Change into the `ansible-base` directory of the SecureDrop repo that you cloned earlier:

     $ cd securedrop/install_files/ansible-base